Pyrofoux/AIWoof/README.md

 **Killer Queen** is an agent participating in the International [AIWolf](http://aiwolf.org/en/introduction) Competition.
 The goal is to make bots play the [Werewolf](https://werewolf.chat/) game together!

 This repository contains the source code of Killer Queen, as well as the necessary files to run simulations and documentation on how to setup your own agent.
+KQ's architecture was designed to be simple, efficient and easily hackable.

 For any questions or suggestions, contact me at [yrabii@ensc.fr](mailto:yrabii@ensc.fr), or on [Twitter](twitter.com/Pyrofoux).